International Citizens Insurance Logo

 Providing support before and during the assignment ensures they are ready to handle real-world situations from day one.

-- Workplace integration: An employee relocating to Japan who learns the basics of polite greetings and hierarchical communication may find it easier to build respectful workplace relationships.
+• Workplace Integration: For an employee relocating to Japan, learning the basics of polite greetings and hierarchical communication may help them build respectful workplace relationships more easily.

 Hands-On Experience and Look-See Visits